-\begin{remark} Stevens gave a different definition of a semisimple character for the split case, see~\cite[3.13]{stevens:05}, which is equivalent to Definition~\ref{defSemisimpleCharSpliCase} by~\cite[9.6, 9.7]{skodlerackStevens:15-1}. \end{remark}
+\begin{remark} Stevens gave a different definition of a semisimple character for the split case, see~\cite[Definition 3.13]{stevens:05}, which is equivalent to Definition~\ref{defSemisimpleCharSpliCase} by~\cite[Remark 9.6, Proposition 9.7]{skodlerackStevens:18}. \end{remark}

 It is not surprising but a subtle statement that~$\C(\Delta)$ only depends on the equivalence class of~$\Delta$.
 Following the definition one obtains that for~$r\geq \lfloor \frac{n}{2}\rfloor+1$ the set~$\C(\Delta)$ is a singleton consisting of the element~$\psi_\beta$.
 We will later refer to this definition to give the analogue for the non-split case.
-A priori one can formulate Definition~\ref{defSemisimpleCharSpliCase} for the non-split case if we replace the determinants by reduced norms.
-We are going to define~$\C(\Delta)$ in the non-split case differently and show that this coincides with Definition~\ref{defSemisimpleCharSpliCase} if generalized to the non-split case.
+A priori one can formulate Definition~\ref{defSemisimpleCharSpliCase} for this case if we replace the determinants by reduced norms.
+We are going to define~$\C(\Delta)$ in the non-split case differently and show that this coincides with the modification of Definition~\ref{defSemisimpleCharSpliCase}.